butchmarshall/jive_os_apps/README.md

 # JiveOsApps

-JiveOsOns is a mountable engine for Rails that enables [Jive](https://www.jivesoftware.com) [OpenSocial App](https://community.jivesoftware.com/docs/DOC-112287) functionality.
+JiveOsApps is a mountable engine for Rails that enables [Jive](https://www.jivesoftware.com) [OpenSocial App](https://community.jivesoftware.com/docs/DOC-112287) functionality.

 This engine doesn't actually do much.
 OpenSocial apps from Jive are just XML definitions.
 This just provides a template.